soupi/learn-scotty-bulletin-app/readme.md

-# Building a bulletin board using Haskell, scotty and friends
+# Building a bulletin board using Haskell, ~~scotty~~twain and friends

-Check out the [blog post](https://gilmi.me/blog/post/2020/12/05/scotty-bulletin-board) for the tutorial.
+Check out the [blog post](https://gilmi.me/blog/post/2020/12/05/scotty-bulletin-board) for the scotty tutorial.
+This version uses [twain](https://hackage.haskell.org/package/twain) instead.

 ## Run with